jeubanks/sck/README.md

 If you've enabled the option, Checkout will ask a customer to enter a shipping address.
 This is also collected and then passed to Stripe as metadata, which makes it viewable from the relevant charge in the Stripe dashboard.

-## Donation

-If you enjoy using SCK, you can use the [live demo](http://www.jordanmerrick.com/checkout) I have set up to make a $3 donation to its development.

 ## Author

 SCK created by [Jordan Merrick](http://www.jordanmerrick.com).
 Contact me at [info@jordanmerrick.com](mailto:info@jordanmerrick.com).